-How much money have you made?
+How much money has the portfolio actually made?

-- In stock ABC you have lost 20% of 800,000 = USD 160,000
+- In stock ABC it has lost 20% of 800,000 = USD 160,000

-- In stock DEF you have made 10% of 100,000 = USD 10,000
+- In stock DEF it has made 10% of 100,000 = USD 10,000

-- In stock GHI you have made 40% of 100,000 = USD 40,000
+- In stock GHI it has made 40% of 100,000 = USD 40,000

 The whole portfolio profit or loss is: